Stages of software availability

-A tech preview feature or version should not be deployed in a production environment.
+A tech preview feature or version should not be depended upon in a production environment.

 Tech preview features are experimental.
 Interfaces for features in tech preview could change in backwards-incompatible ways.
 Do not count on the feature becoming a formal product, and expect it to change heavily if it does.

-A beta designation in Kong software means the functionality of a feature or release version is of high quality and can be deployed in a non-production environment.
+A beta designation in Kong software means the functionality of a feature or release version is of high quality and can be used in a non-production environment.

-A beta feature or version should not be deployed in a production environment.
+A beta feature or version should not be depended upon in a production environment.

 Note the following when using a beta feature or version:

 - Beta customers are encouraged to engage Kong Support to report issues encountered in beta testing.
 Support requests should be filed with normal priority, but contractual SLA’s will not be applicable for beta features.

 - Support is not available for data recovery, rollback, or other tasks when using a beta feature or version.

 - User documentation might not be available, complete, or reflect entire functionality.

 A beta feature or version is made available to the general public for usability testing and to gain feedback about the feature or version before releasing it as a production-ready, stable feature or version.